addisonj/ff-2019-smoth-operator/pres.md

 - Still a very unsolved problem
 - Many message transport layers don't support infinite retention at all (Kinesis) or it can be expensive (Kafka)
-- Even with more advanced solutions (pulsar or pravega tiered storage), scaling reads is non-trivial
+- Even with more advanced solutions (Pulsar or Pravega tiered storage), scaling reads is non-trivial

 ----